nelsonkuang/vue-modal/README.md

 # vue-modal
-A vue modal dialog compoment, it's more than the vue-example modal.
+A vue modal dialog compoment, it's more than the vue-example - Modal.